zarinhq/EE8108_Multimedia_Processing/README.md

 ## Getting Started
 ### Downloading Dataset
 In this project, two datasets of MIT-BIH is used.
 One of them is **Arrythmia** dataset and another is **ST Change** dataset.
-These datasets can be downloaded from the following link,
+These datasets can be downloaded from the following https://physionet.org Database,
 - [Arrythmia dataset](https://physionet.org/static/published-projects/mitdb/mit-bih-arrhythmia-database-1.0.0.zip)
 - [ST Change Dataset](https://physionet.org/static/published-projects/stdb/mit-bih-st-change-database-1.0.0.zip)